 Stewardship of the resources entrusted to our care means performing in the best possible way with the least waste of time, energy and money.
 In order for departments to continuously improve, they must attract the best talent who possesses the requisite knowledge, skills and abilities to set specific benchmarks and identify measurable changes to their services.

 Identifying efficiencies in our administrative services allows the division to reinvest resources in priority projects and programs.
-Business Affairs represents gains in efficiency by designating 1% of the annual operating budget for reallocation.
+Finance and Administration represents gains in efficiency by designating 1% of the annual operating budget for reallocation.